 top of page

-The funding is provided for a one-year period: September to August (2023-2024).
-The funding is provided for a one-year period: September to August (2023-2024).
-The amount of the scholarship will be pro-rated in the case of part-time enrolment status and/or expected date of completion for the current program of study.
-For example, a student enrolled in an Undergraduate program on a part-time basis will be eligible to receive a scholarship award of $3,750.
+The funding is provided for a one-year period: September to August (2025-2026).
+The amount of the scholarship will be pro-rated in the case of part-time enrolment status and/or expected date of completion for current program of study.
+For example, a student enrolled in a Master's program on a part-time basis will be eligible to receive a scholarship award of $5,000.

 Eligibility Requirements